 Anytime if that’s what your schedule allows!
 I went in May and we had stunning weather.

 The worst months to go would be December through February because of the rainy season.
 The Inca Trail is closed in February because it is peak rainy season.
 Expect a lot of rain and mud as a result of it.

 March – May are coming out of the rainy season so there is still a chance of rain but it is low season and worth the chance.

 June – August are the high season and this is when you will see the most tourists at Machu Picchu but it is also the dry season.

 September through November are the shoulder season similar to March to May.
 November is often an unpredictable month but if you are willing to take the chance there will be few tourists there.

-Machu Picchu elevation
+Elevation of Machu Picchu

+Altitude in Cusco Peru is 3,400 metres (11,150 feet).
 Altitude sickness is no joke in Cusco.
 Everyone who goes to Machu Picchu must pass through Cusco.
 Flights land here.
 Buses from Lima stop here.
 There were a couple of times I was a bit scared of the affects I had.
 I actually carried a bottle of oxygen and took puffs of oxygen throughout the day.

 I have a funny story (actually not so funny but very real) about altitude sickness.
 The first city I came across that was high elevation was Sucre in Bolivia.
 I had a map of the town and I was walking around trying to find the post office.
 I sat in the square for a good 30 minutes trying to figure the map out.
 I kept going the wrong way and I knew I was going the wrong way so I decided to go back to the hotel.